OpenCageData/ruby-opencage-geocoder/CONTRIBUTING.md

 end
 ```

-If the OpenCage API has changed and cassettes need updating, you can refresh
+If the OpenCage API has changed and VCR cassettes need updating, you can refresh
 them as follows:

 ```